Farida-Adamu/Farida-Adamu/README.md

-- 👋 Hi, I’m @Farida-Adamu, a writer and data analyst.
-I know Excel, SQL and python and would love to be a big girl in those.
+- 👋 Hi, I’m @Farida-Adamu,a Data Analyst working in Public Affairs and Policy.
+I know Excel, SQL and python.
 - 👀 I’m interested in Data Analytics, Cloud, and Cyber Security.
 - 🌱 I’m currently learning SQL, python, R and Google Cloud.
 - 💞️ I’m looking to collaborate on DA and ML projects